-In 2023-24, the top three reasons for homelessness across England were the end of private rented tenancies, the breakdown of relationships with family or friends leading to the loss of accommodation, and domestic abuse.
+In 2023-24, the top three reasons for homelessness across England were:

+- The end of private rented tenancies.

+- Breakdown of relationships with family or friends leading to the loss of accommodation.

+- Domestic abuse.

 These persistent drivers of homelessness reflect broader challenges in housing stability, where personal circumstances and housing market factors combine to leave many households vulnerable to losing their homes.